cobalthq/cobalt-product-public-docs/content/en/BestPractices/protect-your-apis-with-rate-limiting.md

 ## Some Considerations

-Before you implement rate limits for your APIs, also consider these factors:
+Before you implement rate limiting for your APIs, also consider these factors:

 ### Will It Impact User Experience?